Super $q$-Howe duality and web categories: The diagrammatic categories

 \begin{cor} The functor $\iota^{\infty}_{1}\colon\CKM\to\SuSp$, given by coloring webs green, is an inclusion of a full, monoidal subcategory.
 In particular, $\CKM$ and $\AltSp$ are equivalent as monoidal categories. \end{cor}

 \begin{proof} The functor is well-defined since all relations in $\CKM$ hold in $\SuSp$.
-That $\iota^{\infty}_{1}$ is monoidal is clear, fullness follows from Proposition~\ref{prop-green} and faithfulness from Lemma~\ref{lem-faithful}.
+That $\iota^{\infty}_{1}$ is monoidal is clear, fullness follows from \fullref{prop-green} and faithfulness from \fullref{lem-faithful}.
 Thus, we see that $\CKM$ and $\AltSp$ are monoidally equivalent. \end{proof}